theRenard/Blog/docs/articles/cocos-creator/fundamentals/five-ways-to-move-in-cocos-creator/index.md

 ## Demo

-You can move with arrow keys and choose if update in loop or not.
+You can move with arrow keys and choose if update in a loop or not.

 <div class="game-iframe">
    <iframe src="/games/5-ways-to-move/index.html" title="laser defender" frameborder="0" style="aspect-ratio: 6 / 4"></iframe>